 This site is part of the Amazon Associates program, and as such, this article contains links that give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

 Whether you are looking for the best lens for Canon 6D or the best lens for Canon 6D Mark II, then you have come to the right place.
-This article covers reviews of all the main lenses for your 6D, from the best wide angle lenses, to the best telephoto zoom lenses, via the best portrait and all around lenses.
+This article covers reviews of the top Canon EOS 6D lenses, from the best wide angle lenses, to the best telephoto zoom lenses, via the best portrait and all around lenses.

 Every lens that I have reviewed here are Canon 6D compatible lenses, from my own experience of using the Canon 6D over several years with many different lenses.
 This was my second full frame Canon camera, following the Canon 5D, and I even used the 6D and some of the lenses below professionally for several years.
 Take a look below for the overall best lens, or find the type of lens you are interested in below.